TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2022- Smith’s Special Counsel Investigation.md

 	- `Trump posted repeatedly on Truth Social on Wednesday claiming that the filing was election interference.`

 	  `“The DOJ pushed out this latest ‘hit job’ today because JD Vance humiliated Tim Walz last night in the Debate,” Trump said.` - [5 takeaways from the unsealed new filing on Trump’s 2020 election plot, The Washington Post, 2024](https://www.washingtonpost.com/politics/2024/10/02/jack-smith-trump-2020-election-filing-takeaways/)
-# Trump Wins 2024 Election
+# Trump Wins 2024 Election Stopping Prosecution's
 - On 24 October 2024, Trump said he would fire Smith within two seconds into his presidency.
 	- `Donald Trump said on Thursday he would order the immediate firing of the special counsel Jack Smith if he were re-elected in the November election in the clearest expression of his intent to shut down the two criminal cases brought against him.`